-THIRD

-Confusingly, the fourth class of undergraduate degree.
-Equivalent to a D.
+THIRD Confusingly, the fourth class of undergraduate degree.
+Equivalent to a D. TURING SCHEME The UK government's scheme to provide funding for international opportunities in education and training across the world.
+Formerly, Erasmus.
+TWO-ONE (2:1) The second-highest class of undergraduate degree.

-TWO-ONE (2:1)

-The second-highest class of undergraduate degree.
 Equivalent to a B.

-TWO-TWO (2:2)

-The third-highest class of undergraduate degree.
+TWO-TWO (2:2) The third-highest class of undergraduate degree.
 Equivalent to a C.

-CONTACTS

-SRC PRESIDENT: